 Philadelphia Forklift Accident Lawyers

 Since 1947, our personal injury law firm has been helping victims of serious lift-truck accidents.
-Our Philadelphia construction accident lawyers have represented many people who suffered serious injury and death from lift trucks that—
+Forklifts, also known as lifts or fork trucks, are powered industrial trucks that are used to transport materials for short distances.
+Forklifts cause thousands of serious and sometimes fatal injuries every year.
+Our Philadelphia construction accident lawyers have represented many people who suffered serious injury and death from lift trucks that:

 - Collided with other lift trucks, people or objects